-While David Spears works as a patent agent today at Harness Dickey, one of Michigan’s largest intellectual property law firms, fans once knew him for something else: MSU football.
+While David Spears works as a patent attorney today at Harness Dickey, one of Michigan’s largest intellectual property law firms, fans once knew him for something else: MSU football.

 “I came to Michigan State, I was football player there, and that was my life—and I’m not saying it’s a good thing or anything—but I was going to play football for them, and figure out the rest later,” Spears said about his first years at MSU, which began in the fall of 2008.

 His mindset didn’t last long before personal mentors—the first being his cousin, who Spears lived with for a time and who worked as a criminal defense attorney—advised him to make a game plan for his life.